Corrections Management Staff

 Victor.R.Ruiz@osceola.org

-Major Victor Ruiz has over 23 years of experience within the Corrections profession.
-He began his career with the Osceola County Corrections Department in 2001 as an Officer, climbed through the ranks, where he held Lieutenant level for approximately 11 years.
+Major Victor Ruiz has over 23 years of experience within the corrections profession.
+He began his career with the Osceola County Corrections Department in 2001 as an officer, climbed through the ranks, where he held the position of lieutenant for approximately 11 years.

 Major Ruiz is a graduate of the Florida Department of Law Enforcement's (FDLE) Senior Leadership Program and the National Jail Leadership Command Academy.
 He is also certified as an inspector for both the Florida Model Jail Standards and the Florida Corrections Accreditation Commission.
 Over the course of his career, Major Ruiz has served in several key roles, including Security Threat Group Coordinator for approximately five years, Valencia Defensive Tactics Instructor for four years, and managed Accreditation and Courthouse Operations for three years.